 - Sartène, the most Corsican of the Corsican towns

-Probably the most famous area in Corsica because of the unique town of Bonifacio and some of the best beaches in Europe that look like paradise.
+Probably the most famous area is South Corsica because of the unique town of Bonifacio and some of the best beaches in Europe that look like paradise.

 - Bonifacio and its citadel on the white limestone cliffs